Niisari/Tick-Tack-Toe/README.md

-A Tick Tack Toe game project from Odin Project.
+A Tick Tack Toe game project from The Odin Project.